Bing Ads Editor account management tips

-Bing Ads Editor is a powerful offline tool with features designed to make creating and updating campaigns quick and simple.
-These features allow you to efficiently make bulk changes to campaigns, ad groups, ads, and keywords.
+Bing Ads Editor is a powerful offline tool with features that make creating and updating your campaigns simple.
+These features allow you to make bulk changes to campaigns, ad groups, ads and keywords quickly and efficiently.

 After reading this training, you will understand how to: